tgirke/rcf/pages/manuals/manuals_linux-cluster_jobs.md

 ### NAMD Example

-To run a NAMD2 process as an OpenMPI job on Biocluster:
+To run a NAMD2 process as an OpenMPI job on the cluster:

 1. Log-in to the cluster
 1. Create SBATCH script